-Projects can have the following statuses:
+Consumption projects can have the following statuses:

-- In Draft-A data consumer has not yet submitted the project for approval.
+- In Draft-A data consumer has not yet submitted the consumption project for approval.
 A data consumer can edit or delete a project in this status.
-It remains in "In Draft" status until a data consumer submits for approval. - In Review-A data consumer has submitted the project for approval.
+It remains in "In Draft" status until a data consumer submits for approval. - In Review-A data consumer has submitted the consumption project for approval.
 A data consumer cannot edit or delete a project in this status.
 It remains in "In Review" status until a data guardian approves or rejects it. - Rejected-A data guardian has rejected the data access request.
-A data consumer can edit a rejected project and re-submit it for approval by a data guardian. - Published-A data guardian has approved the data access request.
-A data consumer can use this project to access data.
-A data consumer can also edit a published project, but doing so moves the project to "In Draft" status, preventing the data consumer from being able to consume data until a data guardian re-approves the project.
+A data consumer can edit a rejected consumption project and re-submit it for approval by a data guardian. - Published-A data guardian has approved the data access request.
+A data consumer can use this consumption project to access data.
+A data consumer can also edit a published consumption project, but doing so moves the project to "In Draft" status, preventing the data consumer from being able to consume data until a data guardian re-approves the consumption project.

 5.1.4.
-Edit a Project
+Edit a Consumption Project